KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 #### 1) Advantage of ChIP Sequencing<a name="2311"></a>

 ChIP-Seq identifies the binding sites of DNA-associated proteins and can be used to map global binding sites for a given protein.
 Unlike arrays and other approaches used to investigate the epigenome, which are inherently biased because they require probes derived from known sequences, ChIP-Seq does not require prior knowledge.
-ChIP-Seq delivers genome-wide profiling with massively parallel sequencing, generating millions of counts across multiple samples for cost-effective, precise analysis.
-Besides this unbiased investigation of epigenetic patterns, ChIP sequencing also have the following advantages compared to other transcription factor binding site detecting methods. <a href="https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html">[4]</a>
+ChIP-Seq delivers genome-wide profiling with massively parallel sequencing, generating millions of counts across multiple samples for cost-effective, precise analysis and realize the unbiased investigation of epigenetic patterns. <a href="https://www.illumina.com/techniques/sequencing/dna-sequencing/chip-seq.html">[4]</a>

-- Captures DNA targets for transcription factors or histone modifications across the entire genome of any organism [4]
-- Defines transcription factor binding sites
-- Reveals gene regulatory networks in combination with RNA sequencing and methylation analysis
-- Offers compatibility with various input DNA samples

 > In this handout, we will focus on ChIP-seq’s application on finding the transcription factor site in the genome.
 However, the key concept and workflow are similar for identifying histone modification and regulatory non coding sequence.